martianbandit/Agentic-Coding-Framework/logic.md

-# Technical Manual: AI Builder Flow
+# Technical Manual: Agentic Coding Framework

 ## Introduction

-This document describes the internal logic and step-by-step operation of the "AI Builder Flow" workflow.
+This document describes the internal logic and step-by-step operation of the "Agentic Coding Framework" workflow.
 It aims to provide a clear understanding of each phase of the process, the actions undertaken by the AI agent, the documents generated, and the expected interactions with the user.

 This workflow is designed to guide a software development project from the initial idea to implementation, relying on a series of structured prompts and rigorous state management.